Addiction Test from www.IWantToChangeMyLife.org

 4. Negative consequences.
 Have you continued to use even though there have been negative consequences to your mood, self-esteem, health, job, or family?

-5. Putting off or neglecting activities.
+5. Put off or neglect activities.
 Have you ever put off or reduced social, recreational, work, or household activities because of your use?

-6. Spending significant time or emotional energy.
+6. Spend significant time or emotional energy.
 Have you spent a significant amount of time obtaining, using, concealing, planning, or recovering from your use?
-Have you spend a lot of time thinking about using?
+Have you spent a lot of time thinking about using?
 Have you ever concealed or minimized your use?
 Have you ever thought of schemes to avoid getting caught?

 7. Desire to cut down.
 Have you sometimes thought about cutting down or controlling your use?
 Have you ever made unsuccessful attempts to cut down or control your use?

-If you answered yes to at least 3 of these questions, then you meet the medical criteria (DSM and ICD) for addiction.
+If you answered yes to at least 3 of these questions, then you meet the medical criteria for addiction.

 No restrictions on the printing of this document.
 Use with the guidance of a counselor.
 Consult your physician when making decisions about your health.
 Source: www.IWantToChangeMyLife.org/printouts/addiction-test.pdf.
 Book: "I Want to Change My Life" by Dr. S. Melemis.